opendaylight/archived-integration/packaging/packer/README.markdown

 # OpenDaylight Packer

-[Packer][1] is a tool for automatically creating well-defined machine images of various types and optionally post-processing them into Vagrant base boxes, among other options.
+[Packer][1] is a tool for automatically creating VM and container images, configuring them and post-processing them into standard output formats.

-OpenDaylight's current use-case for Packer is to build an ODL Vagrant base box, provisioned using upstream deployment/config tools.
-Reusing the logic of our configuration management tools nicely standardizes our deployment story, enabling good code reuse and separation of responsibilities.
-Providing an upstream Vagrant base box prevents all ODL consumers from duplicating ODL download, install and configuration logic, data transfer and computation in every Vagrantfile we create.

-We currently only support CentOS 7, output as a VirtualBox machine image, packaged into a Vagrant box.
-Additional development is ongoing.
+We currently build OpenDaylight's Vagrant base box and Docker image via Packer.

 ## Building an ODL Vagrant Base Box